apache/nuttx/boards/arm/stm32/stm32vldiscovery/README.txt

 LEDs
 ====

-It is asumed that STMicro STM32F100RB generic board board has one LED on PA0.
+It is assumed that STMicro STM32F100RB generic board board has one LED on PA0.
 You should configure the port and pin number in boards/arm/stm32/stm32vldiscovery/src/stm32vldiscovery.h.
 This LED is not used by the board port unless CONFIG_ARCH_LEDS is defined.
 In that case, the usage by